KaraLab/jsp-servlet-jdbc/README.txt

-Example application using JSP, Servlets and JDBC.
+Simple application using JSP, Servlets and JDBC.
+Spring and Hibernate is built on top of these tools so my goal was to understand how it works.